 For most individuals or small businesses, bankruptcy falls into one of two categories, Chapter 7 or Chapter 13.
 In a Chapter 7 bankruptcy assets are liquidated to the point where the filer keeps a modest amount of possessions and the remainder of their unsecured debt is forgiven.
 Filers must meet income and other requirements to file Chapter 7.

-Chapter 13 is a reorganization of debt and in many ways it looks a lot like debt settlement.
+Chapter 13 is a reorganization of debt and in many ways, it looks a lot like debt settlement.
 The idea is to work with a bankruptcy trustee to figure out how much of your debt you should be able to afford and come up with a payment plan to pay off as much of your debt as you can over a 3-5 year period.
 The remainder of the debt is forgiven.
-Debt settlement does this too, but participation of creditors is optional, while it is court ordered in a bankruptcy filing.
+Debt settlement does this too, but the participation of creditors is optional, while it is court-ordered in a bankruptcy filing.